vgarmes/vgarmes.github.io/src/content/blog/oh-my-posh-shell.md

 tags: ["shell", "powershell", "oh my posh"]
 draft: false
 ---
-Recently, on the lookout for a quick win to boost my development productivity, I customized the command prompt on my Windows machine.
-With just a few small tweaks in Windows Terminal and PowerShell, I was able to quickly create a personalized workspace that not only looks nice but also helps me develop more efficiently.

-![Custom command prompt with Powershell](https://res.cloudinary.com/dx73a1lse/image/upload/v1687710296/blog/ohmyposh_jwhrvk.webp)

-In this step-by-step guide I explain the process I followed to do it.
-As a reference, I used [Takuya Matsuyama's (@craftzdog) setup](https://www.youtube.com/@devaslife), which always impresses me when I watch his videos.

-The main features of this setup include:
+For some time I've been wanting to customize my terminal for not only making it look nicer but also for getting the most out of it.
+But every time I set out to do it, I'd get caught up in building projects.
+However, watching people like [Takuya Matsuyama (@craftzdog)](https://www.youtube.com/@devaslife) code with their epic setup, encouraged me to finally take the plunge.

+With just a few small tweaks using PowerShell and tools like Oh My Posh, I was able to take the command prompt in my Windows machine to a whole new level with the following features:

-1. Personalized color themes and fonts.
+1. Personalized command prompt theme: customize colors, text font and icons.
 2. Git branch information displayed in the prompt
 3. Alisases
-4. Tab auto-completion and command history
+4. Command-line tab auto-completion and command history
 5. Directory jumping
 6. Custom functions

+And here is a small peak of what it looks like:

+![Custom command prompt with Powershell](https://res.cloudinary.com/dx73a1lse/image/upload/v1687710296/blog/ohmyposh_jwhrvk.webp)

+I'm really happy with the result and I can already notice how much more enjoyable and effective the overall experience of using the terminal is.
+In this post I'll walk you trough the process I followed to setup these tools.

 ---

 ## Install Powershell and configure Windows Terminal

+PowerShell is a versatile command-line shell language developed by Microsoft and it provides a robust environment where it is really easy to automate workflows.

 The easiest way to get Powershell running in your machine is installing it directly from the Microsoft Store.